Current Conditions of the Northeast U.S. Shelf Ecosystem: Fall 2022 Update

 Weekly Chlorophyll for the First Half of the Year

 Phytoplankton blooms, measured as chlorophyll concentration, are a major component of the food web.
 They are a primary food source for zooplankton and filter feeders such as shellfish.
-Chlorophyll concentration was generally below average during the first half of 2020.
-In areas that typically have a spring bloom, such as Georges Bank and the Gulf of Maine, chlorophyll concentration was below the long-term average through the bloom period.
+Chlorophyll concentration was generally below average during the first half of 2022.
+In areas that typically have a spring bloom, such as Georges Bank and the Gulf of Maine, chlorophyll concentration varied below the long-term average through the bloom period.
 The chlorophyll concentration for the Middle Atlantic Bight and Scotian Shelf also tended to be below the long term mean.

 Chlorophyll Concentration Trends for the First Half of the Year